sinword/IDEATHON-G.H./README.md

 # IDEATHON_ImageReplacement
-- an AR image detection and replacement app
+- An AR image detection and replacement app